harmonylang/harmonylang.github.io/docs-src/textbook/harmonyintro.md

 Figure 2.7 shows another example of a Harmony program.
 The example is a sequential program and has a method `triangle` that takes an integer number as argument.
-Each method has a variable called *result* that eventually contains the result of the method (there is no **return** statement in Harmony).
+The method declares a variable called *result* that eventually contains the result of the method (there is no **return** statement in Harmony).
 The method also has a bound variable called *n* containing the value of the argument.
 The { *x*..*y* }